kalininalab/DataSAIL/docs/workflow/clustering.rst

 ##########

 Clustering is an essential step in DataSAIL as it groups similar samples together such that they cannot be assigned to different splits.
-This reduces the information leakage even more.
+This reduces the information leakage while simplifying the constrained optimization problem.
 In the following table you can see which clustering algorithms are available, what output they produce and what input they take for which type of data.

 By the term `clustering` in DataSAIL, we understand two things.
 Either group samples together (what you usually mean when talking about clustering).
 But also computing a pairwise similarity or distance matrix for the samples is a form